readysetmark/WealthPulse/Readme.md

 - [ ] Display indicator when ajax call is happening

 Parsing Ledger File
-- [ ] Review / revise parsing & post-processing:
 - [ ] Skipping the comment lines during parsing would simplify processing (since first thing we do is drop them)
 - [ ] Transform post-processing to a pipeline that deals with one transaction at a time (completely), or does things in parallel
 - [ ] Improve error reporting during parsing and balance checking

 Balance Report
 - [ ] Can I improve the entry filtering code?